 Fish took Kedden to an old farmhouse and tortured the boy over two consecutive weeks—tying him up and cutting off his penis.
 In his own chilling account, Fish recalled, “I shall never forget his scream or the look he gave me.”

 Fish had every intention of killing Kedden and dismembering the body.
 However, the weather was too hot, and he feared that he would get caught due to the smell.
 So, Fish used peroxide on the wound and left Kedden with nothing more than a $10 bill and a mutilated manhood.
 Fish added, “Took the first train I could get back home.
 Never heard what become of him or tried to find out.”

 On July 14, 1924, the parents of 8-year-old Francis McDonnell reported him missing.
 The young boy was last seen playing catch with friends near Staten Island who told the police that he had walked off with a man who had a gray mustache.

 After hearing the description of the man, McDonnell’s mother revealed that she had seen him earlier.
 She said, “He came shuffling down the street mumbling to himself and making queer motions with his hands.
 I saw his thick gray hair and his drooping gray mustache.
 Everything about him seemed faded and gray.”

 Following a search for Francis McDonnell, his body was found hanging from a tree.
 He had been assaulted and strangled with his suspenders.
 His left leg was stripped of its flesh.
-Fish later confessed that he had killed the boy with the intention to castrate him.
-But someone had appeared close by and he ran away.
+Fish later confessed that he had killed the boy intending to castrate him.
+But someone had appeared close by, and he ran away.

 4 Murder Of Billy Gaffney